 Places to Eat in Kitsilano

 Kitsilano is a trendy place, and with that come trendy restaurants, most of which are located somewhere along 4th Avenue.
 Some of the best places for a great meal include the following:

 - Aphrodite’s Organic Cafe & Pie Shop – a delightful pie and coffee shop at 3605 West 4th Avenue.

-- The Boathouse Restaurant – a great restaurant with fantastic views right by the sand at Jericho Beach.
+- The Boathouse Restaurant – a great restaurant with fantastic views right by the sand at Kitsilano Beach.

 - Burgoo – a good place for soups and stews at 2272 West 4th Avenue.